 If you work in the food service industry, then you know all about the importance of safety.
 Even a seemingly small mistake can lead to life-threatening health risks and other dangerous results.
-Luckily, simple yet useful food service labels can help you prevent these mistakes and properly manage these risks.
+Luckily, simple yet useful food processing equipment labels and nameplates can help you prevent these mistakes and properly manage these risks.

 In this article, take a closer look at the benefits nameplates, labels, and overlays can offer the food service industry.
 First, let’s dive into the key uses of these labels in your field.

 Key Uses of Nameplates and Labels in the Food Service Industry

 Whether it’s a catering company that needs property tags for equipment used in client facilities or identification and safety labels for a school cafeteria, food service organizations require nameplates and labels to keep track of supplies and equipment and to keep workers well-informed and safe.

 In fact, you can use custom nameplates, overlays, and labels to help you: